Ecotourism Australia Limited Terms & Conditions

 - The Certification Committee is a sub-committee of the elected Ecotourism Australia Ltd Board.
 The committee is established by the Ecotourism Australia Ltd Board and the Chair.
 The Certification Committee assists in the governance and ongoing reviews of Ecotourism Australia’s certification programs.

 - The Certification Program Assessment is undertaken by trained assessors.
-Applications will be processed by the trained assessor and a recommendation for certification will be made by the assessor to Ecotourism Australia Ltd.
+Operator applications will be processed by the trained assessor and a recommendation for certification will be made by the assessor to Ecotourism Australia Ltd.

-- The ECO Certification Program Appeals Tribunal is a sub-committee of three representatives selected to hear appeals by applicants against decisions of the certification.
+- The Certification Committee hears appeals by applicants against decisions of the certification.